 Each shift is supervised by a lieutenant and two staff sergeants.
 Patrol officers are considered first responders; they are responsible for investigating a variety of crimes and respond to all requests for police services.
 Each patrol officer has received a minimum of 648 hours of Basic Law Enforcement Training (BLET) and continue their law enforcement training throughout their career.

-There are several different resources available for patrol officers, some of these are listed below:
+There are several different resources available for patrol officers and residents, some of these are listed below: